logicalmechanism/token-vault/README.md

 ## Usage

-The test off-chain code inside the scripts folder is designed to be used sequentially, 00 then 01 etc. The test code expects test wallets to exist inside a folder called wallets.
+The test off-chain code inside the scripts folder is designed to be used sequentially, 00 then 01 etc. The test code expects test wallets to exist inside a folder called wallets located inside the scripts folder.
 The examples provided assume a reference, collateral, reward, and staker wallet.
 Please use the testnet faucet to obtain test ADA.

 The first step is creating the reference scripts used in the following off-chain code.
 The next two steps involve registering and delegating the stake address.
 The third step requires the stake address to have withdrawable rewards.
-The forth and fifth step involves the time locking and removal of a UTxO from the smart contract.
+The forth and fifth step involves the time locking and removal of a UTxO from the locking smart contract.

 The time lock script, 04_lockIntoVault.sh, assumes an input in minutes.
 It will use the function